mstocco/mariostoc.co/content/traininglog/20220814-ironman2022-2weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
-Might need a half day to make this work out.

 1st:  Open Water swim.
 3x 3 minutes easy swimming to loosen up and get sorted in the wetsuit.
 Rest as needed between each.
 3x 18 minutes @ IM effort/focus/swimming straight/finding your rhythm.
 R 2:00 after each.